-With mental health increasingly prominent on the national agenda, Andrea Oakes finds out why riders can be particularly susceptible to problems — and how to combat the problem
+Today is World Mental Health Day (10 October) and Andrea Oakes finds out why riders can be particularly susceptible to problems — and how to combat the problem...

 1. Winning is rare

 According to sport psychologist Michael Caulfield, a former PJA chief executive and a director of Sporting Edge, winning is rare in any equestrian discipline.
-Oliver Townend triumphed at Burghley, but how often does an eventer take a top title?
+Ros Canter has triumphed at Badminton, but how often does an eventer take a top title?
 Even AP McCoy’s record 4,000-plus racing winners came from four or five times as many starts.

 “It’s a losing sport,” explains Michael.
 “You get beaten a lot and you start to question everything: ‘Am I doing it right?’, ‘Am I good enough?’